marlonvets/dsti-devops-2021/PROJECT.md

   playbooks/
 k8s/
 istio/
+image/
 README.md
 CHANGELOG.md
 Dockerfile
-.travis.yml
 <Other configuration files like: package.json>
 ...
 ```

 ## How to get bonuses?

-Every initiative will be counted.
+Every initiative will be counted, just don't forget to describe it in your `README.md`.

 List of bonus tasks proposed:

-1. Use different tools and platforms instead of what has been passed in the labs, for example: GitLab CI/CD, Netlify, etc.
+1. Use different tools and platforms instead of what has been passed in the labs, for example, GitLab CI/CD, Netlify, etc. This will give you a bigger overview of technologies.
-2. Use different language (Java, Ruby, Python etc.) to develop the application
+2. Use different languages (Java, Ruby, Python, etc.) to develop the application of part 1.
-3. If you use the NodeJS application provided in [assets](assets) folder, bring it with additional features:
+3. If you use the NodeJS application provided in the [modules/04.ct-ci-cd/assets/userapi](modules/04.ct-ci-cd/assets/userapi) folder, bring it with additional features:
   - more different API methods
   - more different unit/functional/integration tests
   - using another database (like MongoDB, MySQL, ...)
-  - integrate to your source code a documenting package, for example, [Swagger UI](https://www.npmjs.com/package/express-swagger-generator)
+  - integrate a documenting package to your source code, for example, [Swagger UI](https://www.npmjs.com/package/express-swagger-generator)
-4. Any number Kubernetes tasks from [this list](https://kubernetes.io/docs/tasks/).
+4. Any Kubernetes tasks from [this list](https://kubernetes.io/docs/tasks/).
 5. [Securing microservice communication](https://istio.io/latest/docs/tasks/security/) or with Istio
 6. Etc.

 ## How to send a project for evaluation?

-**ATTENTION!** Make sure your repository is **PRIVATE** and **you have sent an invitation** to GitHub account - https://github.com/sergkudinov.
+1. **ATTENTION!** Make sure your repository is **PRIVATE** and **you have sent an invitation** to teacher's GitHub account - https://github.com/sergkudinov.
 Otherwise, **if it isn't PRIVATE the final grade will be reduced to 0**.

-After you have sent the invitation, send an email to [sergei@adaltas.com](mailto:sergei@adaltas.com) containing following:
+2. After you have sent the invitation, send an email to [sergei@adaltas.com](mailto:sergei@adaltas.com) containing the following:

-  - **Subject format:** "ECE - DevOps project - \<LASTNAME Firstname\> - \<Group number (ex: SI03)\>"
+  - **Subject format:** "DSTI - DevOps project - \<LASTNAME Firstname\> - \<Group number (ex: SI03)\>"
   - **Message:**
     - **The link to the repository** on GitHub/GitLab
     - List of authors and **the group number**